Lyadalachanchu/voice4evs/README.md

 ## The Problem
 - Long wait times for EV driver support
 - Repetitive calls & no instant resolutions
 - Businesses struggle with scale and costs; with increasing number of chargers, the customer support calls are more variable: people tend to charge at specific peak times.
 This is the reason existing human only EV customer support firms are going bankrupt.
+And number of charging points is only growing faster YoY.
 <img width="574" height="235" alt="image" src="https://github.com/user-attachments/assets/6eb61e32-cf22-425d-b7f5-32dad9563e09" />
-- Number of charging points is only growing faster:
 <img width="598" height="400" alt="image" src="https://github.com/user-attachments/assets/9614b2f9-562a-416b-89b1-d68c1cc17424" />